P ≠ RP Proof

 Notice

-that does not matter at all that we have a different time bound for each NP
+that it does not matter at all that we have a different time bound for each NP

 problem, but the same time bound for each instance of a fixed one, since for